The luxury Seven Stars Resort on Grace Bay Beach

 Many of the larger Turks and Caicos hotels maintain a fleet of non-powered water sports equipment for guests to enjoy, including ocean kayaks, stand-up paddleboards, Hobie Cat sailboats, and snorkel gear.

-Transport and Walking Distances
+Transport and Regions

 Grace Bay